henrietta-k/adapt-learning-wiki/Developers-guide:-components.md

 ``.text-component``

-Classes should be descriptive and prefixed with the components name.
+Classes should be descriptive and prefixed with the component's name.
 All Less styling should be laid out in the following format, where an initial nested class is used to hold everything to do with the component.
 The only styling outside of this should be the ``.no-touch`` class (used for adding hovers on elements for devices that are not touch).

 ````
 .accordion-component {